 Q8.
 What is the Conference’s Accountable Reimbursement Policy?

 A8.
-The Kentucky Annual Conference adheres to an accountable reimbursement policy which can be found in the CFA Report of the Conference Journal (chapter 10 page 22 of the pdf file or page 366 of printed book).
+The Kentucky Annual Conference adheres to an accountable reimbursement policy which can be found in the CFA Report of the Conference Journal.
 The Kentucky Annual Conference recommends each local church adopt an accountable reimbursement plan.
 This written plan should clearly identify all expenses to be reimbursed and the responsible party, whether another employee or an elected officer of the church, who must approve the vouchered expenses before reimbursement is made.
 To comply with IRS regulations for accountable reimbursement plans, business expenses must be reimbursed from church funds and not out of salary reductions.
 Any and all amounts to be reimbursed under the written accountable reimbursement plan should be paid on a separate check and should not be combined with employees’ salary checks.
 CFA recommends that the line item in local church budgets for reimbursable expenses should not exceed 20% of the pastor’s base salary.

 Q9.
 Should my church be incorporated?